-In developing the 2021 AB 109 Plan, the CCP developed an AB 109 Advisory Workgroup, in which members renamed from "Workgroup" to "Board".
-This CCP Advisory Board (CCPAB) replaced the Statistical Workgroup to provide recommendations to the CCP regarding additional AB 109 Plan updates.
-The new CCPAB includes local agency stakeholder and community representatives committed to meeting regularly to collect, track, and report information on AB 109 program performance criteria, recidivism, and outcome data aligned with the goals and objectives of the AB 109 Plan.
+In developing the 2022 AB 109 Plan, the CCP increased its meeting schedule to bimonthly regularity, allowing for continuing engagement and ongoing discourse with the CCPAB.
+The CCPAB, which was formed in 2021 and includes local agency stakeholder and community representatives committed to meeting regularly to collect, track, and report information on AB 109 program performance criteria, recidivism, and outcome data aligned with the goals and objectives of the AB 109 Plan.